 I've been nomadic, philosophical and creative since childhood; over the decades, this path has ripened into one of holistic healing, deepening spiritual inquiry, reverence for nature, and conscious peaceful living and an intuitive path.

 Yoga, cacao and meditation form my core daily practices, rooted in nature-based, feminine spirituality alongside my long-term exploration of eastern and western philosophies.
-Aspects of Zen, Taoism and Tantra particularly resonate with their practicality, emphasis on working with wherever we find ourselves in this moment, cultivating joyful acceptance and embrace of our lives in this physical world and an awareness which recognises the beauty to be found in the natural world and the wisdom and harmony we can tap into by observing and bringing ourselves into sync with nature's cycles and qualities.
+Aspects of Zen, Buddhism, Taoism and Tantra particularly resonate with their practicality, emphasis on working with wherever we find ourselves in this moment, cultivating joyful acceptance and embrace of our lives in this physical world and an awareness which recognises the beauty to be found in the natural world and the wisdom and harmony we can tap into by observing and bringing ourselves into sync with nature's cycles and qualities.

 I studied western philosophy at uni in the mid-90s (and around the same time began a self-taught home yoga practice using only a book as my teacher.)
 After graduation I spent the rest of my 20s living a very nomadic life (resuming an early-childhood pattern!) living, working & travelling throughout Canada, the USA, Mexico, Taiwan, Thailand, Malaysia and Spain; New Mexico and Thailand in particular had a profound & lasting impact.
 During this period, I became interested in Taoist, Zen and Buddhist philosophies, and taught English as a foreign language for 5 years.
 After returning to the UK, I gravitated back towards my childhood love of art and ended up working my way through another degree, in fine art.